OpenBB-finance/OpenBB/website/content/sdk/usage/basics/index.md

 openbb.login(token = "REPLACE_WITH_THE_PERSONAL_ACCESS_TOKEN")
 ```

+The token can be revoked from the OpenBB Hub API Keys page, by clicking on the `Regenerate` button, which will invalidate the current one.

 ## How to Use the SDK

 The syntax examples provided assume that the SDK has already been imported.